-Any state managed by using the state API is checkpointed consistently during periodic checkpoint events, allowing Worker's to restore state to a recent snapshot upon recovery after any failure.
+Any state managed with the state API is checkpointed consistently during periodic checkpoint events, allowing Workers to restore state to a recent snapshot upon recovery after any failure.

 Because managed state is stored during checkpoints, there is a trade-off to the durability gained by using managed state when very large historical state is required.
 For performance, it can be desirable to manage user state explicitly using global state.

 Local state for an operator (local variables within a user-defined function) are stored only during the lifetime of the function call, as normal.